-Platelet-rich plasma is used in musculoskeletal medicine to focus your own body’s ability to heal.
-PRP has been in clinical use since the 1990’s.
+Our office in Washington, DC offers Platelet-rich plasma injections, used in musculoskeletal medicine to focus your own body’s ability to heal.
+PRP has been in clinical use since the 1990s.
 Many published randomized control trials (RCT) demonstrate both its effectiveness and safety for a range of injuries.
 These conditions include osteoarthritis, tendinopathies, and damaged vertebral discs.

 Many people know that platelets form a clot if there is a cut in the skin.
 However, platelets do more than form clots.
 They also start the body’s own repair process.
 When platelets activate to form a clot, they also release alpha granules, which have hundreds of chemical messengers in them that initiate and organize repair to the damaged tissue.

-Precisely placing PRP into the site of injury can initiate the healing process by activating on the damaged cartilage or tendon.
+Having our team in Washington, DC place platelet rich plasma injections precisely into the site of injury can initiate the healing process by activating the damaged cartilage or tendon.
 This is an inflammatory process, and inflammation is the vital first phase of healing.

 What to Expect

-First, your blood is drawn into a syringe with a small amount of anti-coagulant in it to keep the blood from clotting during this process.
+First, our staff in Washington DC will perform a blood draw with a small amount of anti-coagulant in it to keep the blood from clotting during this process.
 The amount of blood drawn is usually about 50 milliliters, but 100 milliliters may also be drawn depending on how much PRP is needed for the treatment.
 For comparison, there are 355 milliliters in a 12- ounce soda can.

 Then the blood is transferred in a sterile fashion into a centrifuge tube and centrifuged for the first cycle.
-This cycle seperates the plasma from the blood cells.
+This cycle separates the plasma from the blood cells.